 Lorillard sells its cigarette products in the United States in highly competitive markets.
 Lorillard believes its ability to compete even more effectively has been restrained by the Philip Morris Retail Leaders program.
 Competition is primarily based on a brand's price, positioning, consumer loyalty, retail display, promotion, quality and taste.
 Lorillard's principal competitors are the three other major U.S. cigarette manufacturers, Philip Morris, R.J.
 Reynolds and Brown & Williamson.
 Lorillard's 9.3% market share of the 2000 U.S. cigarette industry was fourth highest overall.
 Philip Morris and R.J.
 Reynolds accounted for approximately 48.7% and 22.2%, respectively, of U.S. shipments in 2000.
-Lorillard's 9.4% market share of the U.S. cigarette industry was fourth highest for the first nine months of 2001.
+Lorillard's 9.3% market share of the U.S. cigarette industry was fourth highest for the first half of 2001.
 Philip Morris and R.J.
-Reynolds accounted for approximately 51.1% and 22.4% respectively, of U.S. units shipped in the first nine months of 2001.
+Reynolds accounted for approximately 51.6% and 22.2% respectively, of U.S. units shipped in the first half of 2001.
 Among the four major manufacturers in the U.S. premium segment, Lorillard ranked third behind Philip Morris and R.J.
 Reynolds with an 11.5% share of the premium segment of the U.S. cigarette market in 2000.
-For the first nine months of 2001, Lorillard had an 11.7% share of the U.S. premium cigarette market compared to 11.5% in the first nine months of 2000.
-Premium cigarette sales accounted for 87.3% of Lorillard's total units shipped in 2000, and 91.8% of Lorillard's total units shipped in the first nine months of 2001.
+For the first half of 2001, Lorillard had an 11.5% share of the U.S. premium cigarette market compared to 11.4% in the first half of 2000.
+Premium cigarette sales accounted for 87.3% of Lorillard's total units shipped in 2000, and 91.2% of Lorillard's total units shipped in the first half of 2001.